-Warwyck Phoenix Global Invest Fund 6 (formerly known as a Sub-fund of Warwyck Phoenix PCC), is now known as a sub-fund (the "Sub-Fund"), of Warwyck Phoenix VCC (the "Company" or the "VCC"), following the conversion of Warwyck Phoenix PCC into a Variable Capital Company.
+Warwyck Phoenix Global Invest Fund 2 (formerly known as a cell of Warwyck Phoenix PCC), is now known as a sub-fund (the "Sub-Fund"), of Warwyck Phoenix VCC (the "Company" or the "VCC"), following the conversion of Warwyck Phoenix PCC into a Variable Capital Company.

-The Sub-Fund commenced operation on 10th February 2015 and was subsequently listed on the Official Market of the Stock Exchange of Mauritius by way of convenience listing on 14th November 2016.
+The Sub Fund commenced operation on 31st December 2014 and was subsequently listed on the Official Market of the Stock Exchange of Mauritius by way of convenience listing on 14th November 2016.
 It has been authorised by the Financial Services Commission on 13 February 2024 to operate as a Collective Investment Scheme under Section 7(3) of the Variable Capital Companies Act 2022.